Acizza/bcnotif/README.md

     - Feed Name One
     - Feed Name Two
     - Feed Name Three

+Info Whitelist:
+    - Word One
+    - Word Two
+    - Word Three

+Info Blacklist:
+    - Word One
+    - Word Two
+    - Word Three
 ```

-Also note that the *Config.yaml* file is reloaded with every update, so changes will take effect immediately.
+Also note that the config file is reloaded with every update, so changes will take effect immediately.